Arrin-KN1E/Gpredict-TRSP-Upgrade/README.md

 ## My comments about this Project
 This project is more of me sharing minor annoyance fixes.
 However, this repo is the perfect way for making suggested file improvements and for new files to be added to the list.
-The default transponder data is good and is updated all the time, but I prefer to organize it differently.
+The default transponder data is being updated all the time, so sorry if any of these files become redundant.